iwasahighwayman/my-elusive-whale/README.md

 ![1.2V Solar Battery Lights - Solar cell updates completed](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--hacking-26-solar-cell-updates-completed-IMG_0176-20240326.JPG)

+N.B.: After installing the solar-battery assemblies outside, in the bright sun, placing my hand, or even my hand plus a thick, heavy rag, over the solar cells did not result in the red-green bidirectional power-on LED indicator to turn on.
+It is almost as if the solar cells were receiving energy, perhaps in the infra-red or ultra-violet spectrum, through my hand.
+I did however discover that if i covered the solar cells with a 4x thick sheet of aluminum foil, that would block energy to the solar cells and the red-green bidirectional power-on LED indicators would illuminate, allowing me to confirm that the power-on button was engaged and the sun and solar cells were indeed charging the Ni-MH batteries.

 # "New and improved overvoltage protection" Updates

 The new 1.2 volt Ni-MH solar batteries do not appear to hold their voltage as long as the 4.2 volt Li-Ion devices did.

-It could be the electronics are not as power-efficient.
+It could be the electronics in the Ni-MH devices are not as power-efficient as the Li-Ion devices, given that the Ni-HM devices actually have a higher Amp-Hour power rating of 1800 mAH vs Li-Ion devices power rating of 1200 mAH.

-As a result, using the relay-based over-voltage protection circuit, the Ni-MH batteries were depleted by morning, and that afternoon the back yard LEDs had to be re-started ... this will grow old if necessary every day we want backyard LED lighting.
+As a result, using the relay-based over-voltage protection circuit, the Ni-MH batteries were depleted by morning, and that afternoon the back yard LEDs had to be re-started ... this will grow old if necessary every day we want back yard LED lighting.

-Under completely clear, blue skies and bright sun mid-afternoon, the highest voltage observed at the backyard LED controllers was approximately 6.2 volts.
+Under completely clear, blue skies and bright sun mid-afternoon, the highest voltage observed at the back yard LED controllers was approximately 6.2 volts.

 ![1.2V Solar Battery Lights - tjbatterydiodeovervoltageprotect5 ti tl431 series regulator schematic](/images/analog-TL431-Precision-High-Current-Series-Regulator-01-TI-datasheet-20240414.png)